 Fine Needle Aspiration (FNA) Biopsy

-The FNA biopsy service is run by Dr. Jonathan Somma, the Director of Cytopathology at University Hospital of Brooklyn.
+FNA biopsies are performed by Dr. Jonathan Somma, the Director of Cytopathology at University Hospital of Brooklyn.

 Outpatients are currently evaluated and biopsied only at our University Hospital based location: